Chapter 1 - Bonds

 Their grossly long human legs supported snake-like torsos, with powerful human arms swinging above tiny, useless limbs that jutted limply from their hips.
 Flicking tongues sampled the air as they paused, inclining their gnarled heads in rasping sounds akin to laughter.
 Their faces were the most terrifying– skin sucked inward over empty eyes and dominated by jagged beaks crammed with teeth and oozing drool.

-Daglan and Rozeree froze like frightened prey, hearts hammering wildly in their ears.
-They had never been this close during a yokai attack before.
-Their minds screamed to run but their bodies refused to respond.
+Sigrid and Nikos froze like frightened prey.
+Sigrid's heart hammered wildly in her ears.
+She had never been this close during a yokai attack before.
+Her mind screamed to run but her body refused to respond.
+Beside her, Nikos seemed just as paralyzed, his face pale as parchment.

 In a blink.